-When incidents occur they are investigated and analysed to look for common themes and trends to ensure lessons are learned.
-Action is taken to continually drive improvement.
+When incidents occur, they are investigated and these can be analysed for common themes and trends in the CMS system however it could not be evidenced that lessons are always learned and action is taken to drive improvement.

-The service ensures that its approach to quality is integral and all staff are aware of potential risks that may compromise quality.
+The service approach to quality has not always been integral and all staff may not be aware of potential risks that may compromise quality.